rocky-linux/wiki.rockylinux.org/docs/contributing/start.md

 You will find 100% of the time, you will be required to sign at least one of the agreements, and that's the `Rocky Open Source Contributor Agreement`.
-If you plan on utilizing git.rockylinux.org (as most contributors will), signing of the `Rocky Linux GitLab Contributor Agreement` is a requirement.
+If you plan on utilizing git.rockylinux.org or git.resf.org (as most contributors will), signing of the `Rocky Git Contributor Agreement` is a requirement.

 Before a sponsor or a team leader will add you to a group, they will have the ability to check your profile to verify that you have signed the appropriate